joannevtrinh/Nutrition-App/README.md

 # Nutrition-App
 Group project on nutrition databased app.
+Must first compile all the files and use main to run.